pierre-zhao/RoR/README.md

 sh run.sh

-run.sh is the script of RoR pipeline.
+run.sh is the script of RoR pipeline, including two python scripts : electra_quac.py for fisrt read and electra_answer_as_text.py for second read. answers_to_text.py is the script for minimum span coverage algorithm to create a condensed document.